RobbieRotten/obsidian/content/Google Docs/Public International Law Notes.md

     - Situations not affecting formal independence:
       - – Delegation of certain functions (ie military) not seen to affect independence
       - – Voluntary Surrender:
-        - – ‘the right of entering into international engagements is an attribute of sovereignty’ SS Wimbledon Case (PCIL 1923)
+        - – 'the right of entering into international engagements is an attribute of sovereignty' SS Wimbledon Case (PCIL 1923)
   - Key Questions:
     - Is there a relationship of subordination and superiority?
 (Austro-German Custom Union Case)
     - Any external sovereignty?
 Ie subordination to a different state?
       - – Norfolk Island
       - – Hong Kong
-    - This is a separate consideration to a state’s subordination to PIL
+    - This is a separate consideration to a state's subordination to PIL
   - Other Criteria for Statehood?
-    - Membership in International Orgs – Art 4 UN Charter requires ‘peace loving state’ that accepts and carries out obligations under the charter.
+    - Membership in International Orgs – Art 4 UN Charter requires 'peace loving state' that accepts and carries out obligations under the charter.
-    - States that act ‘lawfully’
+    - States that act 'lawfully'
     - Apartheid South Africa:
       - Were Bantustans a State under PIL?
     - Southern Rhodesia: [see H&S p 106-7]